Constantine Maroulis: Acting career

 In the fall of 2005, Maroulis was in negotiations to star in a television sitcom called Brooklyn that was to be loosely based on his upbringing as the youngest of three in a large Greek-American family of New York.
 ABC bought rights to the show, but passed on the project before it passed the script stage.

-Maroulis joined the cast of the Broadway musical The Wedding Singer in the role of Sammy, in September 2006.
+Maroulis joined the cast of the Broadway musical The Wedding Singer in the role of Sammy in September 2006.
 Along with the other cast members, he contributed a recording of the Adam Sandler "Hanukkah Song" to the 8th Carols for a Cure CD to help raise funds for the Broadway Cares/Equity Fights AIDS organization.
-That fall, Maroulis also appeared on various episodes of MTV's Little Talent Show as host.